-Saturday practice will be run every second week depending on needs of the group.
 There is no expectation that athletes should train four times per week.
-We have added another session to better accommodate athletes that live in the south.
-Athletes ages 11-13 should pick two or three sessions per week.
+Athletes ages 11-14 should pick two or three sessions per week.
 For athletes ages 14 and up, the fourth session per week is based on individual needs.
-Please speak with your coaches.
+Please speak to your coaches.

 We encourage athletes to come out to our training session for a one-week free trial to ensure that the group, coaches and training is a good fit.